sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_7_HelloWorldProgramInPython/Q_7_HelloWorldProgramInPython_Quiz.md

 **Description**

-a) Ctrl + S is the shortcut key to save something.
+Ctrl + S is the shortcut key to save something.

-b) Ctrl + V is the shortcut key to paste something.

-c) Ctrl + C is the shortcut key to copy something.

-d) It is not correct.

 ---
 ---